ahmed025566/To-Do-App/README.md

 - It has a nice list of tasks that was added dynamicly using javascript.
 - every task is an input filed that have an atrbiute readonly, will have a cool future to edit in the future.
+- you can edit the task.
+- you can delete the task.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>